 From temperament to toys, cats and dogs are vastly different.
 But what about your pet’s teeth?
 We’re not going to fight like cats and dogs, but we are going to compare and contrast in a dental duel.
+If you find that your dog is beginning to have issues with their teeth there is dog insurance that could help you get the treatment your furry pal needs.

 Cats start with 26 teeth and then get 30 full adult teeth by the time they’re 6 months old.
 Dogs have more pearly whites than their feline friends.
 They start with 28 baby teeth and eventually have 42 permanent teeth.
+Consequently, if you have a young dog at home, you might want to incorporate some Puppy Vitamins into their diet to ensure that they get the vitamins and minerals needed for good oral health.

 Both animals are prone to dental disease—especially once they’re a few years old.
 It’s estimated that at least 70% of cats and 80% of dogs have gum disease by age 3.
 Symptoms of gum disease differs between the two animals, so it’s important to ask your vet about your pet’s dental health at their annual checkup.